 CDC Failover support takes steps to ensure that the consumer receives all changes at least once.
 This is done by holding back slots until delivery has been confirmed, at which point the slot is then advanced on all nodes in an asynchronous manner.
-In the case of a failure on the node where the slot was being consumed, the slot would be held until the consumer connected to a node in the cluster.
-This would then allow the slot to progress.
+In the case of a failure on the node where the slot was being consumed, the slot is held until the consumer connects to a node in the cluster.
+This then allows the slot to progress.